eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Overriding Specific Error Reaction
 * Do we want to provide the ability to override error reaction based on e.g. error codes?
 * Do we want to disable certain error levels? (if so, this should preferably happen at compile time with no or few runtime artifacts).
-It could be an option to e.g. disable all MODERATE error reaction at compile time.
+It could be an option to e.g. disable all ``MODERATE`` error reaction at compile time.
-* It is probably not reasonable to allow disabling reaction on FATAL errors.
+* It is probably not reasonable to allow disabling reaction on fatal errors.

 This is also related to the hooks for 3rd party error handling we may want to provide.